Orientation-dependent electric transport and band filling in hole co-doped epitaxial diamond films: Results

 After the growth, all substrate facets except the top one were etched and oxidized via argon/oxygen plasma, leaving only the top facet conductive.
 The surface morphology of the films was then inspected via Atomic Force Microscopy (AFM).
-In Fig.~\ref{figure:device}(c,d) we show two 10$\mu$m$\times$10$\mu$m topography maps acquired with a Bruker Innova microscope in tapping mode on a (111) and (110)-oriented film respectively.
+In Fig.~\ref{figure:device}(e,f) we show two 10$\mu$m$\times$10$\mu$m topography maps acquired with a Bruker Innova microscope in tapping mode on a (111) and (110)-oriented film respectively.
 The most prominent features correspond to smooth, oriented trenches extending across both surfaces, which we ascribe to the substrate polishing process and are replicated at the film surface due to the conformal growth.
 We do not observe the presence of rectangular or triangular grains in the topography, thus excluding a significant degree of polycrystalline growth \cite{PiattiEPJ2019,UshizawaDRM1998}.
-We do, however, observe the presence of sharp ``cusps" scattered throughout the (111) surface: These could either be due to an imperfect cleavage of the substrate along its crystalline axis, or to an imperfect conformal growth of (111)-oriented facets in the film~\cite{UshizawaDRM1998}.
+We do, however, observe the presence of sharp ``cusps" scattered throughout the (111) surface. {Having excluded the possibility of these features being due to tip imaging artifacts by obtaining consistent results over different surfaces and using multiple tips, these} could either be due to an imperfect cleavage of the substrate along its crystalline axis, or to an imperfect conformal growth of (111)-oriented facets in the film~\cite{UshizawaDRM1998}.
 The mean square roughness of the two surfaces ($S\ped{q}|\ped{(111)}\simeq 3.8\,\mathrm{nm}$ and $S\ped{q}|\ped{(110)}\simeq 2.4\,\mathrm{nm}$) is typical of polished Ib crystals \cite{ElHajjDRM2008} and one order of magnitude smaller than those of nanocrystalline films \cite{PiattiEPJ2019}.
-On the other hand, the peak-to-peak roughness of our samples is $\sim23$ and $\sim16$~nm respectively: Assuming a nominal delta-layer thickness of 2~nm, we cannot in principle rule out the presence of discontinuities in the conducting surface layer, leading to a degradation in the macroscopic conductivity and mobility, as well as to an increase in the degree of disorder.
+On the other hand, the peak-to-peak roughness of our samples is $\sim23$ and $\sim16$~nm respectively: Assuming a nominal $\delta$-layer thickness of 2~nm, we cannot in principle rule out the presence of discontinuities in the conducting surface layer, leading to a degradation in the macroscopic conductivity and mobility, as well as to an increase in the degree of disorder.
 This issue could be addressed in future works by optimizing the growth of the buffer layer, which has been shown to allow reducing $S\ped{q}$ down to the sub-nm range~\cite{ElHajjDRM2008}.